-At fiscal year ended December 31, 2014, the Company had notes payable, loans payable, assumed debts, and accrued interest in the amount of \$1,990,715.
-The notes included notes payable to five unaffiliated parties in the amount of \$132,004, which are not secured by collateral of the Company, carries accrued interest of 6% and is due on demand by the holders.
-Two additional notes payable are to two unaffiliated parties in the amount of \$76,555, which are not secured by collateral of the Company, carries accrued interest of 8% and is due September 2015.
-Another note payable is to an affiliated company of our Chief Executive Officer in the amount of \$192,242, is not secured by collateral of the company, carries accrued interest of 6%, and is due on demand by the holder.
-Loans payable included loans to a third party totaling \$213,053, which are secured by equipment purchased for the Company, carry interest rates of 6.3%, and are due in 1-3 years.
+At fiscal year ended December 31, 2015, the Company had notes payable, loans payable, assumed debts, and accrued interest in the amount of \$1,230,801.
+The notes included notes payable to five unaffiliated parties in the amount of \$167,877, which are not secured by collateral of the Company, carries accrued interest of 6% and is due on demand by the holders.
+Two additional notes payable are to two unaffiliated parties in the amount of \$66,125, which are not secured by collateral of the Company, carries accrued interest of 8% and is were September 2015.
+Another note payable is to an affiliated company of our Chief Executive Officer in the amount of \$201,999, is not secured by collateral of the company, carries accrued interest of 6%, and is due on demand by the holder.
+Loans payable included loans to a third party totaling \$58,578, which are secured by equipment purchased for the Company, carry interest rates of 6.3%, and are due in 1-3 years.
 Assumed debts are associated with our West Salt Creek purchase totaling \$503,685 and are not secured by collateral of the company.
-A final note, in the amount of \$278,174, is related to the purchase of our Chewelah, Washington facility and is 5% interest loan secured by our 47 acre industrial site
+A final note, in the amount of \$232,536, is related to the purchase of our Chewelah, Washington facility and is 5% interest loan secured by our 47-acre industrial site.
+The Chewelah facility is current in its payments and is in the process of renovation and upgrades.
+The Company is in the process of restructuring and/or paying off all other notes without further use of equity.